Salt Spray (Corrosion) Testing

 2. Seam Quality – Fill bags with sand and drop onto a hard floor from 0.5, 1.0 and 2.0 meters.

-3. Seam Quality – Cut the bag open at all but one of the seams, pull on the sides of the “opened” bag to determine the seam quality.
+3. Seam Quality – Cut the bag open at all but one of the seams, pull on the sides of the “opened” bag to determine the seam quality.4.
+Fill with water/sand and hang for a prolonged period of time.

-Slogan5.
-Take just one face of the bag, and rub/pull on the plastic to determine overall strength.
+5. Take just one face of the bag, and rub/pull on the plastic to determine overall strength.

 B. Polybag Lab Testing: